Choosing a Home Inspector Making the Right Decision

-Only an ASHI inspector can provide your customers with a professional, personalized inspection that combines more than 40 years of the highest technical standards, adherence to a strict code of ethics and the very best in customer service and education.
+Only an ASHI inspector can provide you with a professional, personalized inspection that combines more than 40 years of the highest technical standards, adherence to a strict code of ethics and the very best in customer service and education.
 We call this “The ASHI Experience”.

 When you choose ASHI, you’ll be working with professional home inspectors who have passed the most rigorous technical examinations in effect today, including inspectors who are required to perform more than 250 professional inspections before they’re even allowed to call themselves ”certified”.
 No other professional society can match the credentials of an ASHI inspector.

-Help your customers obtain an inspection that is valuable, informative and educational.
-Recommend ASHI inspectors.
+We help you obtain an inspection that is valuable, informative and educational.

 I’ve experienced conflicting reviews about a Home Inspector.
 What should I do?

 That’s really the problem with going with a recommendation from someone who has only had one house inspection.
 One could be thrilled with a so-so inspector because nothing went wrong with their house and another could be disappointed with a great inspector because some things did go wrong.
 Sometimes, even though the inspector gave recommendations to correct actions that the homeowner didn’t follow and is now paying the price.
-Us Home Inspectors call that “deferred maintenance”. $3 today, thousands of dollars tomorrow.
+Home Inspectors call that “deferred maintenance” — $3 today saves thousands of dollars tomorrow.

 Leave Your Review